 The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters work longer too, typically between three to six months.
+These filters work longer too, usually between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to catch particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, created elsewhere in your home.